Department Mission Statement:

 Permanent Department Objectives:

-Our mission, vision, and objectives are guided by the University strategic plan, Educating Illinois.
+Our mission, vision, and objectives are guided by the University strategic plan, Educate Connect Elevate: Illinois State.
 Our objectives include the following:

 - Create a work environment that values all members as people and fosters positive morale and transparency where possible, acknowledges and honors the professionalism of all faculty, staff, and graduate assistants in our various roles, and recognizes the interdependence of our work through informal and formal discourse;